simoninireland/sensor-placement/README.rst

 Once you have created usernames and passwords for these sites, copy the file ./credentials.example to ./credentials, and edit it to insert your credentials in the appropriate places.
+Note that this is a shell script, not Python code.
+Also be careful to put the usernames and passwords within single quotes to avoid problems with special characters.

-Don't commit ./credentials to version control! -- it's a breach of the license conditions to share your credentials with others.
+Don't commit ./credentials to version control! -- it's a breach of the licensing terms to share your credentials with others.

 You can now download the datasets by running: